HI! DO YOU WANT TO BUY ONE OF MY CLOCKS?

 At first you'd think if we wanted to use these symbols to represent fourteen we'd write two of the characters that represent seven: "77".
 Seven and another seven make fourteen.
 That wouldn't be bad, but the problem is it requires arithmetic to interpret.
 The solution, another layer of abstraction in our numerical encoding, was one of the most significant breakthroughs our species has ever seen.

-The way it works is we assign different meanings for our numerical symbols depending on what position they occupy in a string of symbols.
+The way it works is we assign different meanings for our numerical symbols depending on what position they occupy in a string.
 For example, in "107" the funny looking acute angle thing represents seven, but in "701" the same shape represents seven hundred.

 The encoding is interpreted by looking at the columns in these strings from right to left: